Last Updated on April 21, 2021 by smartkitchenpicks

 - Whisk in the eggs one at a time.
 Then add the pumpkin puree, and vanilla until just combined.

-- In another bowl, stir together the flour, white sugar, brown sugar, baking powder, salt, cinnamon, and pumpkin pie spice.
-Slowly add the wet ingredients to the dry and stir until smooth.
+- In another medium bowl, stir together the flour, white sugar, brown sugar, baking powder, salt, cinnamon, and pumpkin pie spice.
+Slowly add the wet ingredients to the dry ingredients and stir until crepe batter become smooth.

-- Meanwhile heat small nonstick skillet at medium heat.
-Melt a little bit of the remaining tablespoon of butter and smear around the skillet
+- Meanwhile, heat small nonstick 9-10 inch skillet at medium heat.
+Melt a bit of the remaining tablespoon of butter and smear around the skillet

 - When the crepes are finished, fill and top with desired toppings.
-I filled them with Laughing Cow cinnamon cream cheese wedges, drizzled nutella over, sprinkled crushed pecans on, and topped with whipped cream.
+I filled them with Laughing Cow cinnamon cream cheese wedges, drizzled nutella over, sprinkled crushed pecans on, and topped with whipped cream or chocolate sauce.

 You are not failing your Diet, your Diet is failing you – keep reading to find out why 99% of mainstream cookbooks set you up for failure.
 So if you’re ready for a cookbook that will totally change the way you think about fat loss, plus bring a new joy of cooking into your life, it’s time that you picked up your copy of Metabolic Cooking.